Justification – definition

-- It makes God (the judge) to be unaware of the facts of the case.
+- It makes God (the judge) to be unaware of or ignoring the facts of the case.

 True justification is a change in us (our attitude towards God) not a change in His attitude towards us (however, He and all heaven rejoice over us when we choose to trust Him), not a change in legal standing (except that we are then safe to live in heaven).